aerospike/aerospike-client-nodejs/README.md

 ## Building and Installing

 The Aerospike Node.js client is built on the Aerspike C client.
-The following commands will run `node-gyp` to resolve the C client and build the module.

 To install the module: